ansys/pymodelcenter/doc/source/user_guide/index.rst

 To create and run workflows, you use Ansys ModelCenter Workflow's main ``Engine`` and ``Workflow`` classes.

-This code shows how to create a workflow, add a component to it, run it, and then save it:
+This code shows a simple example of how to create a workflow, add a component to it, run it, and then save it:

 .. code:: python